 Look at prices of used cars (the same make and model you're looking to lease) to get an idea of what that new kind of car may sell for after it's a few years old and your lease term is up.

-Tip #4: Compare Lease Terms Over Different Time Periods
+Tip #4: Compare Car Lease Terms and APR Over Multiple Periods

-Typical car leases last 36 months, 39 months, or 60 months.
-A longer lease term allows you to spread out the cost of a vehicle and can lower the monthly payments, but it also means that you are financing a higher percentage of the vehicle's useful life.
+Typical car leases are between 24 and 60 months.
+A longer lease term allows you to spread out the cost of a vehicle and can lower the monthly lease payments, but it also means that you are financing a higher percentage of the vehicle's useful life.

-Tip #5: Know How Many Miles You Drive
+Tip #5: Figure out How Many Miles You Drive

 Car mileage also affects lease payment amounts.
 Typical mileage agreements are for 10,000, 12,000, or 15,000 miles, though there are also options for those driving above-average miles for work.
-Logically, lower mileage helps minimize monthly payments as it reduces depreciation and wear-and-tear on an automobile.
+Logically lower mileage helps minimize monthly payments as it reduces depreciation, leaving you with a higher residual value.

-If you really love the idea of a new car (is it that new car smell?) and are happy to pay for the right to switch into a new one every three years then leasing may be a good option for you.
+If you really love the idea of a new car (and that new car smell!) and are happy to pay for the right to switch into a new one every few years, then leasing may be a good option for you.